awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-oracle.md

-# Updating Applications to Connect to Oracle DB Instances Using New SSL/TLS Certificates<a name="ssl-certificate-rotation-oracle"></a>
+# Updating applications to connect to Oracle DB instances using new SSL/TLS certificates<a name="ssl-certificate-rotation-oracle"></a>

 As of September 19, 2019, Amazon RDS has published new Certificate Authority \(CA\) certificates for connecting to your RDS DB instances using Secure Socket Layer or Transport Layer Security \(SSL/TLS\)\.
 Following, you can find information about updating your applications to use the new certificates\.